Stono/osql/README.md

  - 0.1.3 Encapsulation bug fix, inserting of an object returns new instance of object with id
  - 0.1.4 Bug fix
  - 0.1.5 underlying db is now exposed via the dal
+ - 0.1.6 Will now escape single quotes by default

 ## License
 Copyright (c) 2014 Karl Stoney